ESA and Physalia Collaboration

 Interpretation: Loking for points with high leverage that might affect the regression line.
 Investigate values > 0.5

-package from easystats can produce (among other things) similar plots.
+The performance package from easystats can produce (among other things) similar plots.

 This becomes more difficult with generalised models